BT Business - BT Business

 The ads will be supported by an online campaign featuring MPUs and skyscraper ads.

-Client: Kristyan Benedict, China campaign manager, Amnesty International
+Client Kristyan Benedict, China campaign manager, Amnesty International UK

-Brief: Engage more people with Amnesty's campaign and draw them to the
+Brief Engage more people with Amnesty's campaign and draw them to the new website

 Amnesty International has released a new animated viral that sees Chinese security forces beating someone with an electro-shock baton before lighting the Olympic torch.